datton94/remediation-lab/README.md

 For EKS, I used the official module from Terraform (https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) to save time

 ### Components
-* network: I create 2 VPCs , one for DEV env and one for STAGING.
+* `network`: I create 2 VPCs , one for DEV env and one for STAGING.
 Only DEV VPC will be used in this lab, STAGING just for example that we can create separate VPCs for each environent
-* dev: it for resources belong to Dev environment, include eks, necessary roles and policies for IRSA
+* `dev`: it for resources belong to Dev environment, include eks, necessary roles and policies for IRSA

 ## EKS
 ### ALB-ingress